 Mylasalle Mobile provides a full range of iOS- and Android-enabled applets for students with smartphones.
-Features Include:
+Features include viewing the following:

-- View Class Schedule & Final Grades
+- View Class Schedule and Final Grades

-- Check Gold Card Balance
+- Gold Card Balance

 - Today At La Salle (Weather, Events, Photos)

 - Device Specific Apps (Blackboard Mobile)

 - Emergency Announcements

 - Faculty/Staff Directory

 - RSS Feeds (News, Athletics)

-- Library Hours & Info - Real-time Shuttle Tracking
+- Library Hours and information

+- Real-time Shuttle Tracking

-Live after hours IT technical support is available in the Connelly Library from 4 to 8 pm, Monday through Thursday.
+IT technical support is available in Olney 200 from 4 to 8 pm, Monday through Thursday.
 This Help Desk, staffed by an IT technician, can assist with password re-sets, laptop troubleshooting, or other technical issues.
 Help Desk services are also available by phone on a 24x7 basis at 215.951.1788.